Group actions on stacks and applications to equivariant string topology for stacks: Equivariant String Topology for free loop stacks

 \subsection{Some Examples}

 { }

 \begin{ex}[Oriented manifolds] Let $M$ be an oriented closed manifold.
-Then by~\cite[Proposition 17.1]{BGNX}, the \BV-algebra structure of $H_*(LM)$ given by Theorem~\ref{T:BVforLoop} agrees with Chas-Sullivan construction (and other constructions as well).
-Since the $S^1$-action on $LM$ agrees with the stacky one (\cite[Example 5.8]{BGNX}), it follows immediately that the Lie algebra structure given by Corollary~\ref{C:LieLoopStack} agrees with Chas-Sullivan~\cite{CS} ones for oriented closed manifolds.
+Then, by~\cite[Proposition 17.1]{BGNX}, the \BV-algebra structure of $H_*(LM)$ given by Theorem~\ref{T:BVforLoop} agrees with Chas-Sullivan construction (and other constructions as well).
+Since the $S^1$-action on $LM$ agrees with the stacky one (\cite[Example 5.8]{BGNX}), it follows immediately that the Lie algebra structure given by Corollary~\ref{C:LieLoopStack} agrees with the one in Chas-Sullivan~\cite{CS} for oriented closed manifolds.
 Note that Corollary~\ref{C:LieLoopStack} also applies to open oriented manifolds. \end{ex}

-\begin{ex}[Classifying stack of compact Lie groups] Let $G$ be a compact Lie group; its associated classifying stack $[G\backslash *]$ is oriented (see~\cite{BGNX}) of dimension $-\dim G$.
-Hence its $S^1$-equivariant homology $H^{S^1}_*(\Lo [G\backslash *])$ has a degree $2+\dim G$ Lie bracket.
+\begin{ex}[Classifying stack of compact Lie groups] Let $G$ be a compact Lie group.
+Its associated classifying stack $[G\backslash *]$ is oriented (see~\cite{BGNX}) of dimension $-\dim G$, hence its $S^1$-equivariant homology $H^{S^1}_*(\Lo [G\backslash *])$ has a degree $2+\dim G$ Lie bracket.